ncsa/sans-holiday-hack-2017/README.md

 # NCSA's SANS Holiday Hack Challenge 2017

-Here is our teams repository for all tools and reports from this years [SANS Holiday Hack Challenge](https://www.holidayhackchallenge.com/2017/).
+Here is our team's repository for all tools and reports from this years [SANS Holiday Hack Challenge](https://www.holidayhackchallenge.com/2017/).
 If you're looking for the 2016 report that's available [here](https://ncsa.github.io/sans-holiday-hack-2016/).

 The full readable online report is available at (https://ncsa.github.io/sans-holiday-hack-2017/).